sylumer/automators/Technology/BBEdit.md

 # Notes
 - BBEdit is a paid for application.
-- Supports various automation integrations such as AppleScript.
+- Supports various automation integrations such as [[AppleScript]].

 # Links
 - [Official BBEdit Website](https://www.barebones.com/products/bbedit/)